A-Sarkar18/EPA-AQI-TX/README.md

 ![Alt Text](https://github.com/A-Sarkar18/EPA-AQI-TX/blob/main/figures/2023.png)

 ## Discussion
-Although, there does not seem to be much change over time, if we observe plots from 2014 thorugh 2023, we can see different counties average AQI change.
+Although, there does not seem to be much change over time, if we observe plots from 2014 thorugh 2023, we can see different counties' average AQI change over the decade.

 ## Works Cited
 U.S. Environmental Protection Agency.
 "Air Data Home."
 U.S. Environmental Protection Agency, https://www.epa.gov/outdoor-air-quality-data.
 Accessed 17 May 2024.